Health Library

 Pain Control

-During the procedure the child may be given a local anesthetic (numbing medicine) in addition to the general anesthetic.
-This numbing medicine is given via a penile block (injection of local around the base of the penis) or a caudal block (given by the anesthesiologist).
+During the procedure, the child may be given a local anesthetic (numbing medicine) in addition to the general anesthetic.
+This numbing medicine is given via a penile block (injection of anesthetic around the base of the penis) or a caudal block (given by the anesthesiologist).
 A caudal block is a one-time injection of local anesthetic into the tailbone region.
-Both of these blocks provide pain relief for up to six to eight hours after the local anesthetic is given.
+Both blocks give pain relief for up to six to eight hours after the local anesthetic is given.

 For pain control after the procedure, acetaminophen (Tylenol) can be given every four hours, but do not give more than five doses in 24 hours.
 Children who are at least 4 years old may be given a prescription for a stronger pain medicine.
 Use this prescription only for significant discomfort and administer as directed.

 We advise the patient to receive pain medication on schedule for the first 24 hours after surgery.
-After that time period, only give medicine if needed.
+After that time, only give medicine if needed.

 After Circumcision